orangemug/zod-to-camel-case/README.md

   },
 });

-// Asert that the output is camel-case expect(results).toEqual({
+// Assert that the output is camel-case expect(results).toEqual({
   fullName: "Turanga Leela",
   user: {